geniot/digger/README.md

 # TODO

 1. Add bags to the chase world as the optimal path is not optimal when bags are not considered

+# Game Tweaks

+- Speed: digger, monsters
+- Number of monsters:
+   - on the field
+   - total on level
+   - to be killed before cherry
+   - after cherry
+   - chasers vs. patrollers (move algo)
+   - nobbins vs. hobbins
+- Time it takes to:
+   - nobbin becomes hobbin and back

+# Game State

+1. Lives
+2. Score
+3. Level
+4.